Veganbaking.net Vegan Baking Recipes Vegan Bread Recipes Vegan Enriched Bread Recipes Vegan Yeasted Enriched Bread Recipes Easy Vegan Wheat Bread

 2) Whisk together the dry ingredientsIn a medium mixing bowl whisk together the whole wheat flour and salt.

-Add the water mixture to the flour mixture and stir with a wooden spoon until the dough comes together into a sticky ball.
+3) Assemble the doughAdd the water mixture to the flour mixture and stir with a wooden spoon until the dough comes together into a sticky ball.

 4) Knead the dough and let it riseTransfer the dough to a clean surface.
 Knead for 12 to 15 minutes while adding flour only if the dough gets too sticky to work with.
 Form the dough into a ball and lightly coat it with oil.
 This will reduce the dough's tendency to dry out while it rises.
 Place it in a bowl, cover with a plastic bag and let it rise in a warm place until it's doubled in size, about 1 ½ hours.
 Alternatively, place in the refrigerator for about 12 to 24 hours.
 Remember that we want our dough to double in size regardless of whether it spends a full 24 hours in the refrigerator or rises at room temperature.
 Feel free to let it rise in the refrigerator for some of the time and outside of the refrigerator the rest of the time.

 5) Let the dough rise once moreDegass the dough by pressing on it with dampened hands several times until no more gas comes out of the dough.
 Form the dough into a ball again and let it rise until it's doubled in size, about 1 ½ hours.
 If you did your last rise in the refrigerator, do this rise at room temperature and allow 4 hours of rise time.

 6) Proof the doughThe dough can now be proofed by gently forming it into a lightly oiled loaf pan and allowed to sit covered with a plastic bag until it reaches about 80% to 90% of it's intended size, which should be about 40 minutes.
 The proofing stage is where the dough takes most of it's shape.
 It's important to leave room under the plastic bag so the dough can rise sufficiently.

 7) Bake the vegan wheat bread to perfectionPreheat your oven to 375F (191C).
 Remove the plastic bag so the dough can rest for about 10 minutes while your oven is preheating.
 During the baking process, the dough will rise another 10% to 20% of it's intended size in the process known as oven spring.
 Bake until the internal temperature of the bread measured with an instant-read thermometer registers 180-190F (82-88C).
 If you don't have a thermometer, this is about 25 to 30 minutes or until the bottom of the loaf sounds hollow when the loaf pan is tapped with a blunt object like a rolling pin.

 8) Allow the bread to cool slightlyRemove the bread from the loaf pan after about 15 minutes.
 Allow the bread to cool on a wire rack until it's room temperature.
 This bread is best stored covered in a cool dark place or pre-sliced and stored in a plastic freezer bag in the freezer.
 This recipe makes one loaf of Easy Vegan Wheat Bread.